 - Personal Statement Guidelines

 - Resume - Please include volunteer service & a brief description of duties, especially if you do not have work experience in Social Work.

 - Reference Form - A total of three reference forms, professional and/or academic.
 Simply send your reference the link to this form.
 When completed it will arrive here securely.

-- Official Transcript(s): One official transcript from the college or university with your bachelor degree posted.
+- Official Transcript(s): One official transcript from the college or university with your bachelor degree posted (must be from a regionally accredited institution).
 Additional transcripts from other universities attended are only needed if your Human Biology or Human Anatomy/Physiology prerequisite was taken from an institution different from the one your degree was posted at.
 If transferring in graduate credits, please include graduate transcript(s) as well.
 We do accept transcripts submitted through a secure electronic delivery service.
-Please call for instructions about foreign transcripts.
+Note: Faxed transcripts are not official.
+Students who earn degrees outside the United States must have a complete evaluation done by a member of NACES to ensure undergraduate degree equivalents.
+Visit www.naces.org to locate a member.
+Exceptions are: all Nazarene Universities and Northwest University in China.